 A classic car is not your average run-of-the-mill vehicle.
-Unlike most cars, these vehicles tend to be older and increase in value over time.
-Collectors seek out these cars.
+Unlike most cars, these classic vehicles tend to be older and increase in value over time.
+Collectors seek out these classic cars.

 When is a vehicle considered a classic?
 That depends.
-Definitions vary widely, with car collector organizations, individual insurance companies, and states with their own rules about classic cars.
+Definitions vary widely with various car clubs, collector organizations, individual insurance companies and states having their own rules about classic cars.

 Key Highlights

-• Car collector organizations define “classic cars” based on age and special qualities.
+• Car collector organizations define “classic cars” based on the vehicle’s age and special qualities.

 • Insurance companies may define a “classic car” as being 25-30 years old and of interest to collectors or historians.